-Objective Performance Target

-11 To ensure that WHL's procedure for appointment to subsidiary directorates are open and in accordance with written policy.
+Objective Performance Target 11 To ensure that WHL's procedure for appointment to subsidiary directorates are open and in accordance with written policy.
 That the adopted WDC Directors Policy be followed for any director appointments made.

-- 12 To ensure that the draft subsidiary company SOI's are received on a timely basis for review and comment. - To ensure that the final subsidiary company SOI's are appropriate, measurable, attainable and timely and Connected to their strategic plan.
+12 To ensure that the draft subsidiary company SOI's are received on a timely basis for review and comment.
+Draft SOI's are to be received by 14 February from the subsidiary companies, and finalised by 1 June for each year covered by this SOI.
+13 To ensure that the final subsidiary company SOI's are appropriate, Comment on the draft SOI's within the statutory timeframe of 30 April each measurable, attainable and timely and Connected to their strategic plan.